ryanlee555/ryanlee555/README.md

 **IEOR & Data Science  @ UC Berkeley** • Product Manager • Bay Area

----

 ## About Me

-I'm passionate about building products that actually move the needle for people.
-With a foundation in industrial engineering, operations research, and data science, I love finding the overlap between technical rigor and human-centered thinking — and turning that into products worth using.
+I'm passionate about developing and building products that actually make an impact for people.
+I love finding the overlap between **technical rigor** and **human-centered thinking**, and turning that into products actually worth using.

-I'm always asking: *why does this exist, who does it serve, and how can it be better?*
+I'm constantly learning, staying on top of what's new in tech, and building projects that push me to grow

 ---
+## Currently

+• Incoming PM intern @ **Cisco**, AI Infrastructure & Canvas team [Summer 2026 ☀️]
+• Finishing my TPM internship @ **Tesla**, Chassis Controls team 🚗
+• Deepening my knowledge in **agentic AI, LLMs, and AI infrastructure** 👨‍💻
+• Building side projects such as **Mealie** and **Money Spread** with AI integration 🍲

 <!--
 **ryanlee555/ryanlee555** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.